Not-Yug-Sharma/Notes-Obsidian/SEM I/Programming in C - 115/Chapterwise Notes/Introduction to Algorithms and C.md

 	4. Strings:
 		- Sequence of characters, numbers, symbols and space( ).
 	5. Operators:
-		- Special symbols that perform
+		- Special symbols that perform operations.
+		- Example: +, -, *, /, \,